Being a dad: a juggling act

 Good for babies and children

-A good work-life balance matters because most of your baby’s brain development happens in the first year, with massive brain growth also going on up until your baby’s third birthday.
-And the love, affection and time that parents give babies during these early years directly influence this brain development.
+A good work-life balance is important for your baby.
+That’s because most of your baby’s brain development happens in the first three years.
+And the love, affection and time that you give your baby during these early years directly influence his brain development and his social and emotional development.

-In fact, children with dads who are involved and interested in their lives are more likely to have good health and wellbeing.
+In fact, children with dads who are involved and interested in their lives are more likely to have healthy relationships and good health and wellbeing.

 Good for your relationships

-A good work-life balance also lets you develop better relationships with your child and your partner.
+A good work-life balance can give you the time you need to develop strong relationships with your child and your partner.

-Fathers who are more satisfied in their relationship with their partner are more likely to spend time playing with their child and involving children in everyday activities.
+Fathers who are more satisfied in their relationship with their partners are more likely to spend time playing with their children and involving children in everyday activities.